hugy888/materials-informatics-az.github.io/_projects/Sheila.md

 layout: page
 title: Sheila Whitman
 description: Applied Mathematics
-img: assets/img/profile.jpg
+img: assets/img/whitman.jpg
 category: graduate researchers
 giscus_comments: false
 ---

-Sheila Whitman is a fourth year PhD student in the Applied Mathematics Program at the University of Arizona.
+Sheila Whitman is a fourth year PhD student in the Applied Mathematics Program.
 Sheila's research is at the intersection of applied mathematics and materals science with a goal of advancing sustainable materials for a cleaner, greener future.

 ### Education